spatialos/gdk-for-unity/docs/content/deploy.md

 This starts a "local" version of the SpatialOS Runtime on your development machine together with all server-workers (sometimes called “managed workers”) specified in the launch configuration you used.

 To start your client-workers (sometimes called "external workers"), from a terminal window, in any directory, run `spatial local worker launch <YourExternalWorker> <YourLaunchConfig>`,  replacing the `<example-content>` with names relevant to your game.
 Use the [Inspector](https://docs.improbable.io/reference/latest/shared/operate/inspector)  to look at the current state of your game world.

 #### Cloud deployment

-<br/>You are allocated an empty SpatialOS project in the cloud when you sign up to SpatialOS; you use this to deploy your game but to do this you need to tell the GDK the name of your allocated SpatialOS project so it knows where to deploy your game to.
+You are allocated an empty SpatialOS project in the cloud when you sign up to SpatialOS; you use this to deploy your game but to do this you need to tell the GDK the name of your allocated SpatialOS project so it knows where to deploy your game to.
 <br/> To start a cloud deployment:
 1. Open the `spatialos.json` file in the root folder of your game.
 1. Change the `name` field so it matches the name of your SpatialOS project.
 You can find this in the SpatialOS [Console](https://console.improbable.io).
 It’ll be something like `beta_someword_anotherword_000`.
 1. Build and upload a game assembly for the deployment
     - The assembly  includes executable files for the client-workers and server-workers, and the assets both types of workers use (such as the models and textures used by the client-server - that is, the game executable code - to visualise the game).